kuettai/aws-quicksight-app/lab-01-L100-qs-createacct/README.md

 1. Notification email address: *yourEmailAddress@company.com*
 1. Check on the checkbox for **Amazon S3**, a pop up will appear.
 Check on **Select all** and click **Finish**
 1. Click **Finish** at the bottom right

+### Topic 2.2: Completion of Account Creation
+1. It takes less than 1 minute for account to create completely.
+1. Click "Go to QuickSight Account"
+1. Read through the introduction and click **Next**.
+Repeat until **Finish**

+Congratulations!
+You successfully create your quicksight account.